Clinical Education: 0333 2414 289 or +441626 882166 if calling from abroad.

-2. Analyze the process of biotransformation (or detoxification) and how it may be modified.
+2. Analyse the process of biotransformation (or detoxification) and how it may be modified.

 3. Develop a strategy for assessing chronic toxicity.

-4. Develop strategies to minimize toxic exposure, increase mobilization, biotransformation, and excretion of toxins.
+4. Develop strategies to minimise toxic exposure, increase mobilisation, biotransformation, and excretion of toxins.

 5. Implement a foundational detoxification program.